flutter/website/src/docs/cookbook/persistence/reading-writing-files.md

 ## 2. Create a reference to the file location

-Once you know where to store the file, you'll need to create a reference to the file's full location.
+Once you know where to store the file, create a reference to the file's full location.
 You can use the [`File`]({{site.api}}/flutter/dart-io/File-class.html) class from the [dart:io]({{site.api}}/flutter/dart-io/dart-io-library.html)